jivesoftware/requirejs-messageformat/README.md

 RequireJS plugin to consume MessageFormat resource bundles

 ## Dependencies
-This plugin depends on Alex Sexton's [MessageFormat.js](https://github.com/SlexAxton/messageformat.js) library as well as the text! and json! plugins.
+This plugin depends on Alex Sexton's [MessageFormat.js](https://github.com/SlexAxton/messageformat.js) library as well as the text! plugin.

 The MessageFormat library must live in your source tree under a path that you'll alias as shown in the sample RequireJS config below.